 Internal Medicine Residency

 Whatever your internal medicine career goal, find the clinical education and professional support to help you get there at Mount Auburn Hospital, a teaching hospital of Harvard Medical School.
-Learn from and build relationships with our attending physicians, use our flexible elective time to focus on your interests, and take advantage of Harvard resources to pursue research and other scholarly activities.
+Learn from and build relationships with our attending physicians, use our flexible elective time to focus on your interests, and as a clinical fellow in medicine at HMS take advantage of Harvard resources to pursue research and other scholarly activities.

 Our Internal Medicine Residency Program is accredited by the Accreditation Council for Graduate Medical Education (ACGME).